embedding-benchmark/rteb/CONTRIBUTING.md

 ## Overview

-EBR is designed with a modular architecture that makes it easy to add new embedding models and retrieval datasets.
+RTEB is designed with a modular architecture that makes it easy to add new embedding models and retrieval datasets.
 The framework supports:

 - **Models**: Both local models (via sentence-transformers, transformers) and API-based models (OpenAI, Cohere, etc.)
 - **Datasets**: Text retrieval datasets with queries, corpus, and relevance judgments